 • Costings: prepare design plants and specifications for given situations, costing proposed new designed landscapes.

 Students will be required to hold formal horticultural education prior to admission.
-Evidence of such qualifications will be assessed by WIT prior to admission.
+Evidence of such qualifications will be assessed by SETU Waterford prior to admission.
 The following table gives a list of horticultural qualifications to gain entry to this award.
 Students presenting with suitable qualifications examined in English will be deemed to have demonstrated proficiency in English.

 Title: FETAC Award in Horticulture 5M2586 and level 6 award 6M4334